 Inspecting filter media in a baghouse should be mandatory.
 In most applications with felted bags, the formation of a dust cake is a desirable sign of optimal filtering efficiency during operation.
 The clean air side of the dust collector should be checked for evidence of leaks resulting from tears or holes in filter bags.
 If a dust cake is hard and does not dislodge easily, it could be the result of moisture in the baghouse from poor quality compressed air or indicative of an upstream problem such as high moisture content in the process gas.

 Bag/Filter Change Outs

 Filters should be changed at intervals suggested by the manufacturer.
 Periodic bag changeouts provide maximum performance and minimum downtime of the system.
-It is always best to source replacement filters or bags from the original equipment supplier or a trusted aftermarket provider, to ensure that the quality of materials and construction are consistent with the original filters, and are built to the same dimensions and tolerance.
+It is always best to source replacement filters or bags from the original equipment supplier or a trusted aftermarket provider, to ensure that the quality of materials and construction is consistent with the original filters, and are built to the same dimensions and tolerance.
 Oftentimes, replacing filter media with third party filters may void the equipment warranty.

 Visible Emissions Check

 Check for emissions from the exhaust stack.
 Visible signs of discharge are a sign that a seal is broken, or a bag is worn or torn.
 Emissions can result in health concerns, property damage or result in fines imposed by the local EPA.
 Emission leaks must be found and repaired immediately.

 Inspecting Diaphragm Valves

 Properly maintained diaphragm pulse valves ensure the efficiency and effectiveness of the cleaning system of a pulse-jet dust collector system.
 Leaking or worn diaphragms may stick open, potentially wasting a large volume of compressed air, which is the highest cost operating variable associated with a pulse-jet dust collection system.
 A worn or leaking diaphragm valve reduces compressed air availability throughout the system and can result in ineffective bag cleaning.
 Replacing worn diaphragms is a simple maintenance procedure.
 Diaphragm repair kits are available wherein only the internals need to be replaced.
 Diaphragm kits should be inventoried at all times for unexpected maintenance needs.